avengers-p11/Documentation/Application CI Design/CI Orchestration tools/Feature document of Buildpiper/README.md

 ---
 ## Introduction
-BuildPiper is an open-source, self-hosted, and scalable CI/CD platform designed to simplify the DevOps process by streamlining code delivery.
-It is tailored to support cloud-native environments and large-scale software development, providing an easy way to manage builds and deployments across different environments.
+BuildPiper is a platform designed to streamline Kubernetes and microservices application delivery.
+It offers features like secure CI/CD pipelines, simplified Kubernetes management, real-time monitoring, and seamless integration with tools like JIRA, Slack, and Prometheus.

 ---